Macron Seeks To Heal French Divisions After Re-election - UrduPoint

 "The difficulties are going to start real soon," Brice Teinturier, managing director at public opinion specialists Ipsos France, told AFP.

-- 'Respond to the angry' - Addressing supporters late Sunday, Macron vowed to heal rifts in a deeply divided country, vowing a response to the "anger" that prompted many French to vote for the far right.
+Addressing supporters late Sunday, Macron vowed to heal rifts in a deeply divided country, promising a response to the "anger" that prompted many French to vote for the far right.

 Turnout was the lowest in any presidential election second-round run-off since 1969 and, in another striking sign of disenchantment with politics, 8.6 percent of people who voted either delivered a blank ballot or spoilt their papers.